Japan extends economic recovery as exports, capex shake off COVID hit

 “There’s still some distance toward a full normalisation, but economic activity is recovering toward pre-pandemic levels.”

+Japan’s stronger-than-expected GDP data comes amid signs the pandemic’s hit to other Asian economies toward the end of last year was not as severe as first feared.

+Figures released on Monday showed Thailand’s GDP shrank less than expected in the fourth quarter while the contraction in Singapore’s economy was smaller than initial estimates.

-A global rebound in manufacturing activity gave exports and capital expenditure a much-needed boost as shipments to China’s rapidly recovering economy heated up.
+A global rebound in manufacturing gave Japan’s exports and capital expenditure a much-needed boost on strong shipments to a rapidly recovering Chinese economy.

 External demand, or exports minus imports, added 1.0% point to fourth-quarter GDP growth thanks to a 11.1% surge in exports.